taoky/libbinder/README.md

 ## Alternatives

-https://github.com/pdlan/binder provides a cleaner, better implementation of this idea (+ IPv4-mapped IPv6 address support) with seccomp user notification.
-It requires Linux 5.6+.
+https://github.com/pdlan/binder provides a cleaner, better implementation of this idea with seccomp user notification.
+It requires Linux 5.6+, and custom seccomp policy is required when used in Docker. v0.0.2 of libbinder has been modified to align with this impl.

 ## Notes